Pink210/softether-easyinstall/README.md

 ## Close the ports

+<details>
+  <summary>Click here for details</summary>
   This script opens a lot of ports.
 I understand that opening several ports is harmful but I need it so...
 You may just use this code to close it.
-<details>
-  <summary>Click for close the ports</summary>

  ```bash
 sudo ufw deny 2280